Tax time tips for sole traders

 Enlisting an accountant can save you time and money, and provide valuable insight into the health of your business.

-According to Gascoigne, having an accountant produce your profit and loss statement and tax return is the best way to ensure your tax is minimised.
+Having an accountant produce your profit and loss statement and tax return is the best way to ensure your tax is minimised.

 6. Keep good records